Aspirinsmurf/risky-plays-calculator/README.md

 # Syntax Reference

 ## Introduction
 AnyPlay is a probability calculator and risk analysis tool for Blood Bowl 2020.
 It uses a human-readable notation language to enable rapid input of sequences of actions.
-The input is text, and the output is one or more tables of action sequences and probabilities.
-It's like AnyDice for Blood Bowl.
+The input is text, and the output is one or more tables of action sequences and associated probabilities.
+It's like AnyDice for Blood Bowl, if you're familiar with that application.

 ## The Basics
 At it's core, input consists of a series of comma-delimited commands that represent a sequence of actions by a player, terminated with a semicolon.